Key Takeaways

 When documenting the board’s approval for dissolution, what key legal requirements must be met to ensure compliance?

 The board must clearly record the resolution authorizing dissolution, including the date, time, and attendees of the meeting.
-It is essential to verify that shareholder approval was obtained as mandated by the company’s bylaws and applicable state laws.
+Verify that shareholder approval was obtained as mandated by the company’s bylaws and applicable state laws.

 The minutes should explicitly state the approval outcome and any conditions imposed.
-Additionally, the documentation must address compliance with tax implications, noting consultation with tax advisors to understand potential liabilities and reporting obligations.
+Because dissolution and liquidation carry tax consequences, the board can consult tax advisors and record that consultation.

 Proper filing of dissolution documents with state authorities should be referenced.